openshift/enhancements/enhancements/network/bgp-overview.md

 Many people become aware of BGP in the Kubernetes community via its use in [Calico][1].
 The primary way BGP is used in Calico is as a control plane for the Pod network.
-In other words, Calico uses BGP internally for Nodes to share the locations of Pod IP addresses in the cluster.
+In this case, the use of BGP should be considered an implementation detail of the control plane.

 You may read Calico's own documentation to understand more details about how Calico uses BGP.

 There are other ways this control plane functionality can be implemented, such as using the Kubernetes API or by using some other custom control plane technology.
-Both OpenShift-SDN and OVN-Kubernetes use alternative methods to implement their control planes and it is not feasible to change them to use BGP for this purpose.
+The key point is that there must be *something* that is responsible for distributing the information about the location of Pod IP addresses.
+BGP is one possible approach to that, but using BGP for this use case is not a prerequisite for using BGP to satisfy other use cases.

 ### External Service Load Balancing